 While some safety-related incidents decreased since COVID-19, others—like speeding—experienced the opposite effect.
 With roads less congested, drivers might have been tempted to go speeds that they otherwise would not be able to reach on heavily trafficked roads.

 Many of our customers use our Vehicle Gateways for live-to-the-second GPS fleet tracking.
 Because these devices connect directly to a vehicle’s OBD port, they automatically pull engine data like mileage, speed, and fault codes in real-time.
-Based on speeds reported from these devices, Samsara has classified three different speeding groups:
+Based on speeds reported from these devices, Samsara has classified four different speeding groups:

-Light speeding: 1-5 mph over speed limit
+Light speeding: 1-5 MPH over speed limit

-Moderate speeding: 6-10 mph over speed limit
+Moderate speeding: 6-10 MPH over speed limit

-Severe speeding: 11+ mph over speed limit
+Severe speeding: 15+ MPH over speed limit

-In early April, severe speeding rose 20% above the pre-COVID-19 baseline, indicating that while there may be a decline in some risky driving behavior (like harsh braking and accelerations), there are certain driving behaviors that are making roads more dangerous too.
+In early April, heavy and severe speeding rose 20% above the pre-COVID-19 baseline, indicating that while there may be a decline in some risky driving behavior (like harsh braking and accelerations), there are certain driving behaviors that are making roads more dangerous too.

-Large cities—especially those with strict shelter-in-place guidelines—have seen empty roads like never before and experienced an even larger increase in severe speeding.
+Large cities—especially those with strict shelter-in-place guidelines—have seen empty roads like never before and experienced an even larger increase in heavy and severe speeding.
 A sample of five cities (Atlanta, NYC, Chicago, Houston, and San Francisco) reveals speeding jumped 40% in early April, compared to the 20% increase nationwide.
 However, speeding started to decrease in May, as states began to lift shelter-in-place orders and more vehicles returned to the roads.

 We analyzed aggregate miles driven, vehicle activity, and safety event data for all customers who signed up for Samsara before 2020.
 We did not include new customers in 2020 to avoid inflating these metrics simply due to new customers joining the platform.